Karnataka (band): 2005–2017: New line-ups

-Dissolution of Secrets of Angels line-up and the future

-The band continued to tour the Secrets of Angels album through 2016 and 2017, both in the UK and Europe.
-A DVD was recorded in London in 2016 and was released in December 2017.
-2017 also saw a tour entitled 'End II End', which saw the band perform the albums The Gathering Light and Secrets of Angels in their entirety.
 Keyboard player Cagri Tozluoglu decided to step down from the band towards the end of 2017, with guitarist Enrico Pinna also indicating he was likely to leave the band to pursue other commitments.
 Following a concert at the Robin on 3 December, band leader Ian Jones announced on Facebook that the current line up of the band had come to an end and it would likely continue with a new line up.

+2018–present: line-up changes

 In February 2018, Ian Jones announced on the band's website that Gonzalo Carrera had rejoined the band, and that they were working together on new material.
-In August 2018, the band announced new drummer Filippo Galli, and in November 2018 the band announced new vocalist Sertari, as well as special guest guitarist Luke Machin.
+In August 2018, the band announced new drummer Filippo Galli, and in November 2018 the band announced new vocalist/pianist Sertari and guitarist Luke Machin.

+In 2021 Galli was replaced by Chris Allan for the recording of a new album and 2022 tour.
+In 2022 Carrera left the band and was later replaced, In 2023, by Rob Wilsher.
+In June 2023 the album Requiem for a Dream was released.
+For their 2023 tour, Jack Summerfield took over drum duties and continued to into 2024.